adambard/learnxinyminutes-docs/cs-cz/javascript.html.markdown

 mujPrototyp.smyslZivota = 43;
 mujObjekt.smyslZivota; // = 43

-// Příkaz for/in umožňuje iterovat vlastnosti objetku až do úrovně null
+// Příkaz for/in umožňuje iterovat vlastnosti objektu až do úrovně null
 // prototypu.
 for (var x in myObj){
     console.log(myObj[x]);